There are major changes and improvements coming to the 2024-2025 Free Application

 - Steps to Apply for Financial Aid at JSCC

-- How to Use the IRS Data Retrieval Tool (Tutorial)
+- How to Use the IRS Data Retrieval Tool (2023-2024 only)

 - See Financial Aid Deadlines

 - How to Check the Status of Your Financial Aid File and Awards by Logging in to jWeb

 To Mail a Paper FAFSA, print and complete the application (23-24 FAFSA), and mail pages 4 - 8 to: Federal Student Aid Programs, P.O.
 Box 4691, Mt.
 Vernon,

 Verification: Each year the federal Department of Education selects about 20% of submitted FAFSAs for a process called Verification.
 Students selected for verification must complete additional forms and submit additional documents to qualify for financial aid.
 Check your jWeb and your JSCC email often to see if you have been selected for verification, and complete all requirements as soon as possible.
 Our verification forms are available for download.
 Once all forms and documents have been received, the verification process can take 2-4 weeks to be completed.

 Special or Unusual Circumstances: There are sometimes unique situations that may impact your federal student aid eligibility.
 If a change in your financial situation has occurred or if you have unusual circumstances that prevent you from including parent information on your FAFSA, please review the Special or Unusual Circumstances information for additional details.